 Even proponents of the drug agree that CBD medicine remains largely unexplored: Treatments are not systematized, many products are not standardized or tested, and patients are generally left to figure out dosing on their own.
 While some suppliers and dispensaries test the CBD and THC levels of their products, many do not.

+So does medical marijuana help Raynaud’s?
 The one conclusion on which most agree is that more research is needed.